szabgab/slides/python/testing-demo.md

 Inside the file you'd need to import both the `unittest` module and the module that we are testing. `mystest` in this case.

 We need a class with a name that starts with `Test` and inherits from `unittest.TestCase`.
-In the class we can have one or more testing function.
+In the class we can have one or more testing functions.
 Each one starts with a `test_` prefix.
 Inside the function we can call the function that we are testing and we can compare the result returned by it to some expected value.
-We can compare them in various way using the various assert-methods of the unittest.TestCase.
-In this example we used the `assertEqual` method as we wanted to make sure the actual return value equals to the expected value.
+We can compare them in various ways using the various assert-methods of the unittest.TestCase.
+In this example we used the `assertEqual` method as we wanted to make sure the actual return value equals the expected value.

 We can run the tests using `python -m unittest test_one_with_unittest.py`.
 It will have some output on the screen indicating all the tests passed.
 The exit-code will be 0 as expected.